MillaBasset/MillaBasset/README.md

-## Hello!
+# Hello!
 I'm Milla.
+Welcome to my GitHub page.

 ## About Me

-I just love cybersecurity.
-I'm 17, and trying to major in it.
+Age of 17 years old.
+Passionate about anything computer science, including but not limited to:

+- Cybersecurity
+- Game development
+- General utility and tool design

-Going by she/her or they/them, under the name of Milla or Milla Basset online.
+Going by she/her or they/them (although my pronouns may change without notice), under the name of Milla or Milla Basset online.

 As for games, I play literally anything, for any console, including PC.
 However, I have a list of favorites: